 Tie pages together with ribbons, embroidery thread, rafia, twine, and braids.

-Glue unusual items into your book like handbag mirrors, false eyelashes, or sewing threads.
+Glue fun, unusual and surprising items into your book - handbag mirrors, false eyelashes, brightly coloured sweet wrappers.

 Add index markers, labels and thumb tags.